 The Making Of Apollo's Command Module: 2 Engineers Recall Tragedy And Triumph

-Look at a picture of the Apollo 11 launch and you'll probably notice the rocket's pointed tip and the fire coming from the five giant engines in the first-stage of the 36-story tall Saturn V rocket.
+Look at a picture of the Apollo 11 launch and you'll probably notice the rocket's pointed tip and the fire coming from the five giant engines in the first stage of the 36-story-tall Saturn V rocket.

 What you might miss is arguably the most important part of the entire thing: the command module.

-It's the tiny, gumdrop shaped vehicle sitting just below the tip.
+It's the tiny, gumdrop-shaped vehicle sitting just below the tip.
 It holds the astronauts, their clothing, sleeping bags, food and — along with a companion service module — all of the systems needed for a round-trip journey to the moon.
 It's also the only piece of the spacecraft to complete the entire trip and splash down back on Earth.

-"It was the boat that basically got people there," said Bill Barry, NASA's Chief Historian.
+"It was the boat that basically got people there," said Bill Barry, NASA's chief historian.
 "A mission to the moon wouldn't have happened without a command module."

 "A lot of chaos"

-The command module was born at North American Aviation in Downey, California, after the company was awarded the contract in November 1961.
+The command module was born at North American Aviation in Downey, Calif., after the company was awarded the contract in November 1961.

 President John F. Kennedy's 1961 challenge to put an American on the moon by the end of the decade meant North American was under a severe time crunch.
-So, they began hiring engineers and technicians.
+So, it began hiring engineers and technicians.
 Lots of them.
 From all over the country.

 "When I first arrived in California and reported for work, there was a lot of chaos," said Chuck Lowry, an expert in parachutes, which were vital for slowing the command module's descent as it returned to Earth.